jack-webb/reddit-submission-limiter/README.md

 5. Run `pipenv install`
 6. Run `pipenv run python -m app.main`

 The bot is now running.
-It will track submissions make to /new over time, and action posts that exceed the thresholds set in config.
+It will track submissions made to /new over time, and action posts that exceed the thresholds set in config.

 ## Remote Configuration
 Core functionality of the bot is managed from your subreddit wiki, using a JSON object with the configurable parameters. **The bot loads config** from this page on launch, or **when messaged with 'reload' as the subject**.